-The South African Jewish Museum situated in the “Museum Mile” of Cape Town, found easily on our Cape Town maps, and can be visited on the City Sightseeing’s Red City Tour.
+The South African Jewish Museum situated in the “Museum Mile” of Cape Town, found easily on our Cape Town maps, and can be visited on the City Sightseeing’s free Yellow Downtown tour which is part of the Red City Tour.
 The museum is a major attraction for local and international tourism.
 The building offers visitors a truly unique experience with its bold architectural design, interactive multi-media displays and engaging accounts of South African Jewish history.

 › View paintings on display in honour of those who fought against South African apartheid

 › Watch video footage of the famous Barney Barnato, Max Rose and Nelson Mandela